elevenpassin/addictive-apps/README.md

 - Flash Ads (ex: a 2-3 sec video of pizza, this is enough to make you crave food and restart the cycle of addiction)
 - Discount fraud / Manipulation
 - Surge pricing
+- Timeline manipulation
+- Infinite scrolling
+- No useful rating / comment system (You can't like / upvote, cannot sort by or filter by in a reasonable manner, even if you try the results are not chronological as you would expect)

 ## Buy Now, Pay Later (BNPL) Platforms